Excel VBA MsgBox -11 Examples

 End Sub

-This VBA code prompts the user to enter a student ID using an input box, and then checks if the ID is even or odd by using the Mod operator.
-If the ID is even, a MsgBox appears with the statement that the entered ID is an even number.
+This VBA code prompts the user to enter a student ID using an input box, and checks if the ID is even or odd, using the Mod operator.
+If the ID is even, a MsgBox is displayed stating the ID is an even number.
 Otherwise, it shows the ID is an odd number.

 Showing Result in a MsgBox Based on Condition